CRogers/should-not-typecheck/README.md

 -- do not typecheck!
 ```

-If you forget to specify provide an `NFData` instance for a type `should-not-typecheck` should warn you.
+If you forget to specify an `NFData` instance for a type `should-not-typecheck` should warn you.

 ## Motivation